jennjwang/cs1710-curiosity-model/README.md

     - emptyBoardValid: Confirms empty boards are valid
     - bottomPieceValid: Tests placement of a single piece at the bottom
     - stackingValid: Verifies that pieces can stack properly in the same column
+    - drawPossible: Tests that a full board with no winner is a valid draw state
+    - fullColumnMove: Verifies that attempting to place a piece in a full column is invalid
+    - noConsecutiveMoves: Ensures players cannot make two consecutive moves, enforcing turn alternation

 Documentation: Make sure your model and test files are well-documented.
 This will help in understanding the structure and logic of your project.